20 Dec 2018

 Early indications are that this is indeed a problematic panacea.
-Governance, oversight and regulation are at the heart of achieving a successful way forward.
+Governance, oversight, and regulation are at the heart of achieving a successful way forward.

 There is a need for regulation that is equipped and able to address the very broad issues raised here and in the multiple existing and ongoing studies.

 Education will also be vital as these new technologies become widely used and available.
 But the education of the patient is not the only consideration.
-Really, the only way to ensure that AI systems are used successfully, sensitively and sensibly, and accepted by the general public, will be if the healthcare professionals who use them fully understand them in order to optimise their output.
+Really, the only way to ensure that AI systems are used successfully, sensitively and sensibly, and accepted by the general public, will be if the healthcare professionals who use them fully understand them in order to optimize their output.
 More than that they must be able to explain them to their patients, ensuring trust is maintained on all sides.

 All that said, there are today many areas of remote monitoring, health research, data gathering, diagnostics, pathology and robotic treatment where AI is already saving lives, safely and ethically.
 Right now, it’s providing a huge service to the NHS and to mankind in general.

-Read our introductory article ‘What Every healthcare Leader should know about AI'.
+Read our introductory article ‘What every healthcare leader should know about AI'.